The Executive Board

 Executive and advisory authority is vested in the Executive Board, which manages the Bank's resources.

 The conduct of monetary policy is one of the Executive Board's most important tasks.
-Decisions concerning interest rates and other important changes in the use of instruments will normally be taken at the Executive Board's monetary policy meeting held six times a year.
+Decisions concerning interest rates and other important changes in the use of instruments will normally be taken at the Executive Board's monetary policy meetings.

 The Executive Board comprises eight members, all appointed by the King in Council.
 The Governor is Chair and the two Deputy Governors are First Deputy Chair and Second Deputy Chair of the Executive Board.
 The other five members are not on the staff of Norges Bank.
 Two alternates for the external members, who attend and have the right to speak at Executive Board meetings, are also appointed.